ludescher/timber-starter-theme/README.md

 ```

 ### Controller
 > The Controller-Interface saves its Routes in a global variable.
-Therefore, you can access all routes the the new Twig-Functions url() and path().
+> Therefore, you can access all routes the the new Twig-Functions url("routename") and path("routename").

 the new controller was heavily inspired by [symfony](https://symfony.com/doc/current/controller.html#a-simple-controller "symfony")